CHAPTER 216C. ENERGY PLANNING AND CONSERVATION

 the course of the proceeding, analysis, or project.

-(d) For purposes of administrative efficiency, the department shall assess energy utilities and
+(d) For purposes of administrative efficiency, the commission shall assess energy utilities and

 issue bills in accordance with the billing and assessment procedures provided in section